HypothesisWorks/hypothesis/guides/review.rst

 3. Hypothesis must never be *flaky*.
 Flakiness here is defined as anything where a test fails and this does not indicate a bug in Hypothesis or in the way the user wrote the code or the test.
-4. The version number must be kept up to date.
-If you're making a change, it should increase the appropriate version (patch for things that don't change public facing functionality, minor for things that do).
+4. The version number must be kept up to date, following `Semantic Versioning <http://semver.org/>`_ conventions: The third (patch) number increases for things that don't change public facing functionality, the second (minor) for things that do but are backwards compatible, and the first (major) changes for things that aren't backwards compatible.
+   See the section on API changes for the latter two.
 5. The changelog should be kept up to date, clearly describing the change and including the current date (remember: This will be released as soon as it's merged).